I’ve been on holiday to the Maldives eight times – this is the best way to do it

 Admittedly there are cheaper beach destinations to visit, but I’d argue every penny spent in the Maldives is an investment in health and happiness.
 More affordable, all-inclusive price packages make the spend increasingly justifiable and have afforded people like me the privilege to live a dream again and again.

-Kuoni (kuoni.co.uk) offers three nights at the five-star Velassaru, Maldives (velassaru.com) in a beach villa with pool on Full Board, followed by four nights at the five-star Kandolhu, Maldives (kandolhu.com) in a beach villa on Ultimate Inclusions All Inclusive, including flights on British Airways and transfers in resort.
+Kuoni offers three nights at the five-star Velassaru, Maldives in a beach villa with pool on Full Board, followed by four nights at the five-star Kandolhu, Maldives in a beach villa on Ultimate Inclusions All Inclusive, including flights on British Airways and transfers in resort.

 The price for selected departures in June 2025 based on two adults sharing is from £4,699 per person from London Heathrow (£4,799 from Glasgow, via London Heathrow).